I was in need of a sea bream recipe today (13th March 2016) after a visit to our local Sainsbury's supermarket.

 Cut some potatoes with their skins into large dice, enough for 2 people.
 Boil them until they are nearly cooked.

-Toss them in olive oil, juice of half a lemon a shake of salt and pepper, some herbs chopped garlic and some chopped olives.
+Then toss them in olive oil, juice of half a lemon a shake of salt and pepper, some herbs chopped garlic and some chopped olives.

 Lay them out in an ovenproof dish.
 Slap the fish on top.
 Drizzle with olive oil and roast for 15 minutes.